oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 OpenC2 Consumers that receive the 'update file' Command:
-* but cannot parse or process the Command:
+* but cannot parse or process the 'update file' Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 400 status code.
     * MAY respond with the 500 status code.